For many years asbestos was commonly used in the construction of buildings because of its excellent insulation and fire protection properties.

 Don’t panic if you think you have asbestos in your home.
 Most asbestos in good condition and not disturbed are not a risk to your health.
 The general rule is to always leave asbestos alone, it’s usually safe unless it’s damaged or disturbed.

-If you don't know if your home contain asbestos, or think you may have damaged asbestos material, do not try to remove it yourself - contact us.
+If you don't know if your home contain asbestos, or think you may have damaged asbestos material, do not try to remove it yourself - contact the repairs team.
 We will arrange for someone to visit you and discuss the options.

 Sometimes only slightly damaged asbestos materials can be repaired by sealing or enclosing the material.
 This will depend on the location and the likelihood of the material being damaged or disturbed in the future.